By Kelsey Fox

 21. Guido van Rossum

-Guido van Rossum is a Dutch-born computer programmer best known as the author of the Python programming language.
-Rossum continues to oversee Python’s development and is known in the Python community as BDFL, or “Benevolent Dictator for Life.”
-In 2003, he was listed as a finalist in the IT Software category at the World Technology Network Awards.
-Shortly after this, he joined Google, where he worked until joining Dropbox in 2013.
+Rossum continues to oversee Python’s development.
+He works with the Python community where people know him as BDFL, or “Benevolent Dictator for Life.”
+In 2003, he became a finalist in the IT Software category at the World Technology Network Awards.

 20. Bram Cohen

-According to computer programmer Bram Cohen, he had perfected the BASIC programming language by age 5.
-Cohen, whose father was a computer scientist, dropped out of college at SUNY Buffalo to work for several dot com companies.
-Eventually, he left to create BitTorrent, the first file-sharing program to use Cohen’s own peer-to-peer (P2P) BitTorrent protocol.
 From 2002, 2009, Cohen organized CodeCon, an annual conference for hackers and tech enthusiasts.
-In 2005, Cohen was named by Time as one of the 100 most influential people, and MIT has named him one of the top 25 innovators in the world under the age of 35.
+In 2005, Time named him one of the 100 most influential people.
+MIT also named him one of the top 25 innovators in the world under the age of 35.
+Cohen is a leading American computer scientist.

 19. Brendan Eich